-Nearly 700,000 thefts from gardens and outbuildings took place in the year up to March 2016, according to the Office for National Statistics (ONS).
-Analysis from Which? also revealed that thefts from gardens can increase by as much as 25% during the summer months.
+Which? revealed that thefts from gardens can increase by as much as 25% during the summer months.

 Ceri Thomas, gardening editor at Which? said: “With thefts from sheds on the rise in summer months, people should check whether their home contents insurance covers outbuildings and whether they need to cover items held outside the home separately.
 In the meantime, our advice is to keep sheds locked at all times, fit a battery-operated alarm, and chain and padlock expensive items.”

 Standard home insurance policies will usually cover the contents of garages, sheds and greenhouses, but check for any policy limits and exclusions.
-You must also ensure all buildings are kept locked.
+You must also make sure all buildings are kept locked.

 Some policies will also protect “contents in the open” such as ornaments, pots and barbecues.
 Where possible, you should try to secure these items using chains and locks, or set them into concrete so that they can’t be moved.
 You may also want to mark your postcode on any important items with indelible ink, so that if they’re stolen and then recovered there’s a better chance of them finding their way back to you.

 “Planting holly bushes, hawthorn or other prickly plants around the boundaries of your garden can be off-putting to burglars.”